edgeandnode/gateway/README.md

 The gateway periodically queries the network subgraph for this data using a set of trusted indexers.
-The trusted indexers are not necessary theoretically, but they avoid an otherwise cumbersome boostrapping process for for payments.
+The trusted indexers are not necessary theoretically, but they avoid an otherwise cumbersome bootstrapping process for payments.

 When an indexer registers itself via the contract, it provides a URL to access its indexer-service.
-After the subgraph data is collected and organized, the gateway requests more information from each active indexer via the indexer-serivce.
-This inculdes software version information and, for each allocation, the indexing status (progress on chain indexed by subgraph deployment) and cost models.
+After the subgraph data is collected and organized, the gateway requests more information from each active indexer via the indexer-service.
+This includes software version information and, for each allocation, the indexing status (progress on chain indexed by subgraph deployment) and cost models.

 The gateway may be configured to block public Proofs Of Indexing (POIs) that have been associated